HITECHCRIME/HC_REL01_TRIBE/README.md

 5. Video: Music Video Teaser + Caption
 6. Photo Carouselle (that swipes as one long image): Call to engage in the storyworld/ + Caption input the sketch here

-7.
+7. Video Post: trailer for the cinematic narrative short film "TRIBE"
 8. Visual Atmospheric Still Image with Quote, make them interact with their phone
 9. Video Carousele: Glitchy Cinemgraphs of the Characters (alternatively mix Video and Photo carousels to make a reveal of characters)

 - FREE: IGTV uploads to @hitechcrime
-- FREE: Instagram Stories
+- FREE: Instagram Stories (Instructions with a screenshot of the Instagram profile, watch the trailer for the cinematic narrative short film)
 - FREE: Facebook Stories

 - FREE (monetized via subs): Mixer Lead - Livestream Announcement Dopamine Hook (adds to mystery aspect)